Table of Contents

 Philippine Swimming – 2018 Batang Pinoy Finals Swimming Results

-All in all, 19 meet records were broken.
+All in all, we broke 19 meet records.
 Based on these results.
 This is at a guess 90-95% of the full results.
 Kindly provided to me by a swimming enthusiast.
 What makes the performances more remarkable is the pool was freezing at the Baguio.
 Making it less than ideal for athletes to swim to the best of their ability.

 For Updated Meet Records of Batang Pinoy in Swimming